Dom Sankt Jakob

 Worth knowing

 Als Graf Berchtold V dem Stift Wilten 1180 das Land südlich des Inns abwarb, auf dem in Folge Innsbruck entstehen sollte, war im Tauschvertrag bereits von einer Marktkirche the speech.
-The cathedral is also clearly visible in the cityscape in Albrecht Dürer's famous watercolour, which he painted in 1495 while passing through Innsbruck.
+Innsbruck was not a parish in its own right, but a branch of the abbey.
+It was first mentioned in a document in 1270.
+A cemetery was laid out around the church, and the last graves were only abandoned when the alluvial canalisation was built in 1905.
+In Albrecht Dürer's famous watercolour, which he painted in 1495 while passing through Innsbruck, the parish church of St. Jakob is also clearly visible in the cityscape.
 However, there was no talk of a bishop's see at the time.

-The front façade is decorated with impressively large statues of various saints, including St Notburga, one of Innsbruck's patron saints, and St Romed, who is said to have ridden a bear from Tyrol to Rome.
+The sturdy church towers reach far up into the sky.
+They are adorned with imposing gargoyles.
+A horseman is enthroned on the gable high above the entrance.
+The front façade is decorated with statues of various saints, including St Notburga, one of Innsbruck's patron saints, and St Romed, who is said to have ridden a bear from Tyrol to Rome.
 The veneration of saints was at its peak in the 17th and 18th centuries.
 Baroque culture knew how to inspire people with good stories and the integration of popular legends into the canon in favour of the Roman church.

 The cathedral's many bells are striking in their sound.
 The Marienglocke, die in der Traditionsgießerei Grassmayer in Innsbruck gegossen wurde, wiegt über sieben Tonnen.
 Zu wichtigen Anlässen erklingen die Glocken des Domes unter fachkundiger Ausführung eines eigenen Glockenspielers.